5 Ways to Connect With Your Child…On Their Level

 When you take the time to connect with your child by doing something they want to do (rather than what you want to do), you’re giving yourself a fantastic gift: a peek into your child’s world!

-Pro Tip: Positive Parenting Solutions Members–learn more about the benefits of Mind, Body and Soul Time by reviewing Step 1 of the 7-Step Parenting Success System.
-And also, review the advanced module, “The Busy Parent’s Guide to Mind, Body and Soul Time.”
+Pro Tip: Positive Parenting Solutions Members–learn more about the benefits of MIND, BODY AND SOUL TIME® connection by reviewing Step 1 of the 7-Step Parenting Success System.
+And also, review the advanced module, “The Busy Parent’s Guide to MIND, BODY AND SOUL TIME®.”

 3. Take Time Away From Technology

 At the end of a long workday, I understand how appealing it is to slip on your most comfortable pajamas, and lay in bed mindlessly scrolling through social media while the kids are in bed fast asleep.

 Because nothing says “distraction” from life’s hardships quite like technology.